-- Do not indicate "packed by owner" (PBO) or miscellaneous descriptions on the detailed inventory. - The I-94 is an arrival stamp / card in the passport of all foreigners that indicates the length of time they have been admitted into the USA (some ports require a copy of the card). - All foreign diplomats (A-1 visa types) are required to be processed via the Department of State on a DS-1504 form, which is submitted to the Department of State by the consulate / embassy of the diplomat at least 10 days prior to arrival of the shipment. - Brokers are not allowed to clear Customs on CF-3299 entries for foreign diplomats holding an A-1 visa. - For duty-free clearance, the household goods must have been used at least 12 months in the owner of the goods' household prior to shipment from the origin country. - The owner of the goods must hold the proper long-term visa (non-B1 / B2 visitor's visa) to import household goods duty free.
+- The I-94 is an arrival stamp / card in the passport of all foreigners that indicates the length of time they have been admitted into the USA (some ports require a copy of the card). - All accompanied baggage and containers are subject to inspection by Customs officials upon arrival. - All foreign diplomats (A-1 visa types) are required to be processed via the Department of State on a DS-1504 form, which is submitted to the Department of State by the Consulate / embassy of the diplomat at least 10 days prior to arrival of the shipment. - Brokers are not allowed to clear Customs on CF-3299 entries for foreign diplomats holding an A-1 visa. - The owner of the goods will be charged 4% of the value of the household goods or a vehicle included in the shipment plus the cost of the ocean freight if owned for less than 90 days. - If Customs holds any shipment for a physical exam prior to a full release, a fee of USD 75.00 per hour for loose loaded shipments or USD 50.00 per crate for liftvan loaded shipments will be assessed and billed accordingly. - For duty-free clearance, the household goods must have been used at least 12 months in the foreign household prior to shipment from the origin country. - The owner of the goods must hold the proper long-term visa (non-B1 / B2 visitor's visa) to import household goods duty free.